 The University offers 38 major areas of study through four schools – Arts and Sciences; Business Administration; Education; and Social Work and awards Bachelor’s, Master’s, Specialist, and Doctoral degrees.
 Highest enrolled undergraduate fields: Biology, Business Administration, Criminal Justice, Mass Media Arts, Psychology.

-During the 2011-12 academic year, the University awarded a total of 728 degrees (550 Bachelor’s; 152 Master’s; 26Doctorates).
-Retention of first-year students returning for second year is 60% and six-year cohort graduation rate is 39%.
+During the 2012-13 academic year, the University awarded a total of 701 degrees (479 Bachelor’s; 185 Master’s; 37Doctorates).
+Retention of first-year students returning for a second year is 64% and six-year cohort graduation rate is 39%.
+Our graduates are deeply employed in the sectors such as business, film and media, medical and healthcare, and government.

 Currently there are seven University operated and two affiliated residential facilities to house 2448 students.

-There are more than 80 chartered student organizations including four (4) social fraternities and four (4) social sororities.
+There are more than 60 chartered student organizations including social fraternities and sororities.